Symplectic Homogenization: Proof of Theorem , the partial homogenization case

-This amounts to the inequality since a matrix of the type .
+This amounts to the inequality since a matrix of the type

-is invertible provided $ \Vert A \Vert , \Vert B \Vert , \Vert C \Vert $ are small enough (independently from the number of blocks: this follows from Gershgorin's theorem, stating that if $R$ bounds the sum on any line of the off diagonal terms , the eigenvalues of the matrix are at distance less than $R$ from the diagonal terms).
+is invertible with bounded inverse, provided $ \Vert A \Vert , \Vert B \Vert , \Vert C \Vert $ are small enough\footnote{It holds independently from the number of blocks: this follows from Gershgorin's theorem (see \cite{Gershgorin, Varga}), stating that if $R$ bounds the sum on any line of the absolute value of the off diagonal terms, then the eigenvalues of the matrix are at distance less than $R$ from the diagonal terms.
+The bound on the inverse follows immediately since in our case $\ell$ is fixed and $k$ can be taken arbitrarily large. }.
+Indeed, the $ \Vert \Vert_\infty$ norm of the matrix